 Do I need a criminal lawyer before giving a voluntary statement?

 YES!
 Whenever someone is being investigated for a crime, the first thing the police will do is try to get a statement from that person.
 You need a criminal lawyer to advise you during this process because it could make the difference between going to jail and avoiding criminal charges entirely.
-Criminal lawyer Justin Summary of the law firm of Allan & Summary has experience advising clients who are under investigation for criminal charges and offers free initial consultations.
+Criminal lawyer Justin Summary of The Summary Law Firm has experience advising clients who are under investigation for criminal charges and offers free initial consultations.
 Below are some important things to remember if you are facing criminal charges.

 You have the right to remain silent